primeqa/primeqa/primeqa/mitqa/README.md

-### PrimeQA support trainining and inference of question answering models for table and text.
+### PrimeQA support training and inference of question answering models for table and text.

 #### To train model on hybridqa dataset
 ```shell